jleath/Gitlet/hw1/spec/hw1.md

 Don't write any code for reading in this file yet.
 This section is just an example of the file format.

-#### NBody.java

-Getting Started
+<a name="simulator"></a>Getting Started with the Simulator (NBody.java)
 -----

-NBody is a class what will actually run your simulation.
+NBody is a class that will actually run your simulation.
 This class will have NO constructor.
 Instead, most of the work will be done in the `main` method.

 Create an `NBody.java` file.
 Create a main method in the NBody class.
-Your NBody class should perform the following steps:
+Write code so that your NBody class performs the following steps:

  - Store the 0th and 1st command line arguments as doubles named `T` and `dt`.
  - Store the 2nd command line argument as a String named `filename`.
- - Create a new instanced of the In class using the `filename`.
+ - Create a new instance of the In class using the `filename`.
 See the code examples from lecture 2 or the Princeton Standard Library documentation.
  - Read in the number of planets and the universe radius from the file.
 You will find `readInt()` and `readDouble()` useful.

  There is no automated testing for this part.
 You will need to convince yourself that your code works.

 #### getPlanet

-Before we finish main, we'll add a helper method to the NBody class.
+Before we proceed with drawing anything, we'll add a helper method to the NBody class.
 This method will have to be __static__.
-(We'll cover exactly why it has to be static soon, but for now take it as it is).

-Make a new static method getPlanet that takes the In method as an argument, and reads from it the information for the next Planet object.
+Make a new static method `getPlanet` that takes the In method as an argument, and reads from it the information for the next Planet object.
 It will then instantiate that Planet and return it.
 Do not hesitate to ask for help if you are stuck here.

-Note that getPlanet will NOT work on an in unless that file has already had its number of planets and universe radius read.

-At this point you can compile NBody.java and run our test for the getPlanet method
+Once you've written getPlanet, you can compile NBody.java and run our test for the getPlanet method as follows:

     javac NBody.java Planet.java TestGetPlanet.java
     java TestGetPlanet

+Note that getPlanet will NOT work on an In unless the In has already had its number of planets and universe radius read.

-<a name="draw"></a>Drawing the Initial Universe State
+<a name="drawiverse"></a>Drawing the Initial Universe State
 ------

 Let's head back to the main method.
-After reading in the number of planets and the size of the universe, your main method should now:
+Add code so that after reading in the number of planets and the size of the universe, your main method does the following:

   - Read all the planets into an array of the appropriate size.
   - Set the scale of the universe.
 You will need to see the StdDraw documentation for how to do this.
-  - Draw the initial universe.
+  - Draw the initial state of the universe.
 First draw the image `starfield.jpg`and then draw all the planets in their appropriate locations (using the draw method of each individual planet in your array).

 Test that your main method works with the following command:
     java NBody 157788000.0 25000.0 data/planets.txt

 You should see the sun and four planets sitting motionless.
-Your are almost done.
+You are almost done.

 <a name="anime"></a> Creating an animation
 ------